sapcc/juno/README.md

       ...
 ```

-Start locally the widget loader within the container
+Start locally the widget loader within the container:

 ```bash
 wb